So you’ve heard of kombucha, and want to try making your own? Best decision ever.

 BUT, you can use the liquid pretty much the same way you’d use apple cider vinegar!
 Why not try it in a vinaigrette?
-Or in your homemade conditioner? (link coming soon) =)
+Or in your homemade ACV hair rinse/conditioner? =)

-People sometimes ask if there’s alcohol in kombucha… Well, yes, a tad, because it’s a fermented drink, but only has trace amounts- by law, store-bought brews are required to have less than 0.5% alcohol, but homemade brews can have up to 2%.
+People sometimes ask if there’s alcohol in kombucha… Well, yes, a tad, because it’s a fermented drink, but only has trace amounts– by law, store-bought brews are required to have less than 0.5% alcohol, but homemade brews might have up to 2% alcohol content.

 So you probably shouldn’t drink ten bottles in one sitting, but other than that you’re fine.
 You don’t need that much sugar anyway 😉

 Fun fact for adults: You can also include a splash of vodka or any other alcohol to make your kombucha a mixer!
 This is especially yummy with flavored kombuchas.
 Since the kombucha is already slightly fermented, it shouldn’t damage the probiotics, but you will want to drink it pretty soon after mixing.

 Lots of people drink kombucha for the health benefits- but you should be aware that you are still consuming sugar when you drink kombucha.
 A very sweet kombucha will have more sugar content.

 To reduce the sugar content, let your kombucha sit for as long as you can still drink it.
 The more acidic the flavor, the less sugar it has because the bacteria have had time to eat more of it.